Wisconsin Cancer Reporting System: Information for Researchers

 • Important changes to coding rules and reporting requirements over time.

 WCRS race and ethnicity data on cancer cases are collected from information available in medical records and death certificates.
-Some racial and ethnic populations undercounted in cancer registries due to misclassification from incorrect or missing demographic information.
-To reduce misclassification, WCRS participates in national linkages and standard algorithmic improvements.
+Some racial and ethnic populations are undercounted in cancer registries due to misclassification from incorrect or missing demographic information.
+To reduce misclassification, WCRS also participates in national linkages and standard algorithmic improvements.

-American Indian/Alaska Native populations disproportionately experience misclassification from incorrect or missing demographic information in medical forms.
-We coordinate with the U.S. Indian Health Service (IHS) to correct American Indian/Alaska Native cases that have been misclassified or reported as unknown.
 The North American Association of Central Cancer Registries (NAACCR) developed the NAACCR Hispanic and Asian/Pacific Islander Identification Algorithm (NHAPIIA) to improve coding through inference.
 The algorithms can be downloaded in SAS at NAACCR’s Analysis and Data Improvement Tools.

-Yes.
-We collect data item #630, Primary Payer at Diagnosis.
 This is a required field intended to document the health insurance status of a patient at the time of a cancer diagnosis to support patterns-of-care studies and other research.
 However, there have been numerous challenges and complications related this data item's collection.
-Researchers should use significant caution with this data item in study analyses.

-WCRS collects select information on the first course of treatment for newly diagnosed cases.
-However, some first course treatment data items are less complete than others.
-The growing use of oral therapies and treatment in outpatient settings has also made capturing complete treatment data challenging in recent years.
 Additionally, many factors determining a patient’s treatment are not captured in WCRS data items, including patient preferences, physician recommendations, comorbidities, and proximity to treatment providers.
 Because of this, researchers must carefully consider possible biases and use appropriate adjustments when working with treatment data.

-Last revised April 16, 2024
+Last revised September 18, 2024